cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab1/index.md

 * The `output/launch.sh` file

 That script downloads and starts a container on your local machine.
-The objective to ensure that the right environment is used for applying the Terraform configuration.
+The objective is to ensure that the right environment is used for applying the Terraform configuration.

 It attaches the local path to the container as a volume.